applitools/eyes-cypress/README.md

 ## Usage

-After completing the configuation (either automatic or manual) and defining the API key, you will be able to use commands from Eyes-Cypress in your cypress tests to take screenshots and use Applitools Eyes to manage them:
+After completing the configuration (either automatic or manual) and defining the API key, you will be able to use commands from Eyes-Cypress in your cypress tests to take screenshots and use Applitools Eyes to manage them:

 ### Example